Web endpoints

 Passing arguments to an endpoint

-When using @web_endpoint, you can use query parameters which will be passed to your function as arguments.
+When using @modal.fastapi_endpoint, you can add query parameters which will be passed to your Function as arguments.
 For instance

 def square(x: int):